 Originally made from hardwood and rawhide, modern-day snowshoes are manufactured with high-tech materials and sleek designs to improve traction and maneuverability.
 Snowshoes were likely inspired by the large footprints of animals like the snowshoe hare, which distribute body weight over a larger area to float on top of snowdrifts.
 This allowed people to work and hunt during extreme winter months.
 Now snowshoeing is also the best way to hiking in snowy winter months.

 To learn all about the women-specific models we tested and which ones we liked the best, check out our full review.

 Do I really need them?

-You may be wondering why you even need snowshoes when there are winter boots, spikes, and crampons all available for snowy and icy conditions.
-Hiking boots with spikes or crampons can absolutely provide fantastic traction on icy terrain and snow-packed trails, but as soon as you step off into deeper snow you will simply post-hole and sink.
-Anyone who has tried to hike while post-holing at every step knows how unpleasant and exhausting an experience that is.
+You may wonder why you need snowshoes when there are winter boots, spikes, and crampons all available for snowy and icy conditions.
+Hiking or winter boots with spikes or crampons provide fantastic traction on icy terrain and snow-packed trails, but as soon as you step off into deeper snow, you will simply post-hole and sink.
+Anyone who has tried to hike while post-holing knows how unpleasant and exhausting it is.

 Types of Snowshoes